Dai Davies (footballer, born 1948): Background

 Born William David Davies in Glanamman in the Amman valley on 1 April 1948, his nickname, "Dai", is a Welsh diminutive of Dafydd or David.
 His father was an amateur footballer, who had trials with Wolverhampton Wanderers and Sheffield United.

 Davies attended Amman Valley Grammar School, Ammanford, where he was often known affectionately as "Dai Dai".
 He showed ability as a goalkeeper from an extremely early age, being picked for the village under-18 team when only 12 years old, and playing for nearby Ammanford Town's adult team at just 15.

 In school, Davies played both football and rugby union, appearing for West Wales School in the Second Row, alongside such Welsh rugby greats as Paul Ringer, Barry Llewelyn, Peter Nicholas and Selwyn Williams.
 He finished playing rugby when the local football club he played for, Ammanford United, lost 4–0, with Davies being at fault for all four goals, after playing a full rugby match a few hours earlier.

-Davies played schoolboy and youth football with local clubs (Ammanford United, and then Ammanford Town) – football was not played at the local grammar school – before becoming a professional footballer at the age of 21, in 1969, after qualifying as a PE teacher.
+Davies played for Carmarthenshire Schools FA and youth football with local clubs (Ammanford United, and then Ammanford Town) – football was not played at the local grammar school – before becoming a professional footballer at the age of 21, in 1969, after qualifying as a PE teacher.
 He signed for Swansea Town immediately after leaving training college, as Swansea Town were offering him £17.50 a week, while a teacher's salary at that time was just £14 a week.